Hyperbolicity and bifurcations in holomorphic families of polynomial skew products

 The idea is the following: the main obstacle in getting the convergence above would be that some components of $\per_n^v (\eta)$ become more and more tangent to $\P^1_\infty$ as $n\to \infty$ (possibly with some multiple of the plane at infinity in their cluster set).
 But this cannot happen, because of Lemma \ref{lem:adherenceinclus}.

-A way to make the above precise is to use the theory of horizontal currents developed by Dinh-Sibony and Pham (see also \cite[Definition 2.1 and Definition-Proposition 2.2]{dujardin2007continuity}).
-We recall that a closed positive $(1,1)$-current in the product $\D \times \D$ is \emph{horizontal} if its support is contained in a set of the form $\D \times K$, for some $K$ compact in $\D$.
-We will make use of the following result (see \cite[Theorem 2.1]{dinh2006geometry}, and also \cite[Theorem A.2]{pham} for the case where $\phi$ is not necessarily smooth).
+To make the above precise we use the theory of \emph{horizontal positive closed currents}, introduced by Dujardin \cite{dujardin2004henon}, see also \cite{dinh2006geometry, pham, dujardin2007continuity}.
+Recall that a closed positive $(1,1)$-current in the product $\D \times \D$ is \emph{horizontal} if its support is contained in $\D \times K$, for some $K$ compact in $\D$.
+We will use the following result.

-\begin{teo}[Dinh-Sibony] Let $\Rr$ be a closed positive horizontal $(1,1)$-current on $\D\times \D$, with support contained in $\D \times K$.
+\begin{teo}[Dinh-Sibony \cite{dinh2006geometry}] Let $\Rr$ be a closed positive horizontal $(1,1)$-current on $\D\times \D$, with support contained in $\D \times K$.
 Then the \emph{slice} $\Rr_z$ of $\Rr$ is well defined for every $z \in \D$.
 The slices are measures on $\D$, supported in $K$, of constant mass.
 If $\phi$ is a smooth psh function on $\D \times \D$ then the function $z\mapsto \langle\Rr_z, \phi (z,\cdot)\rangle$ is psh. \end{teo}